-The Austin Business Journal said Austin beat out other finalist cities Boston, Minneapolis, Philadelphia and Raleigh, North Carolina.
+The Austin Business Journal said Austin beat out other finalist cities Boston, Minneapolis, Philadelphia, and Raleigh, North Carolina.

-In August 2018, the Austin American Statesman reported that the University of Texas Board of Regents approved the temporarily rent-free use of space on 15th floor of the building, with plans to expand on that floor and into undeveloped space on the 19th floor by 1Q 2019.
+In August 2018, the Austin American Statesman reported that the University of Texas Board of Regents approved the temporarily rent-free use of space on the 15th floor of the building, with plans to expand on that floor and into undeveloped space on the 19th floor by 1Q 2019.

 According to the article, “The Army will pay rent starting in December 2019 under lease terms to be negotiated.”

-In addition to its space at the UT System’s Building, the Army has parts of AFC located at Capital Factory, a coworking space and accelerator located in downtown Austin.
+In addition to its space at the UT System’s Building, the Army has parts of AFC located at Capital Factory, a coworking space and accelerator located in Downtown Austin.
 The Army also has announced intentions of creating a presence in other coworking or research facilities such as at the University of Texas.
 (Source)

 Why Was Austin, Texas Chosen as the Headquarters of AFC?

-This key desire to be in a location that had a culture for innovation and strong community led the Army to Austin.
+This key desire to be in a location that had a culture for innovation and a strong community led the Army to Austin.